How to Make Your Corded Blinds Safer for Kids

 Shorten the Cord Length

 Shorten operating cords as much as possible.
-Cords should be 40% or less than the total length of the blind.
+A good rule of thumb is that cords should be 40% or less than the total length of the blind.
 This includes both lifting and tilting cords.
 Be sure to only shorten cords when the blind is in the fully lowered position.
 If you’re shortening tilting cords, only cut them when the slats on the blind are laying horizontally.

 This chart gives you an estimate of the recommended cord length for common blind sizes.